MicrosoftLearning/IC-002T00-Microsoft-Cloud-for-Sustainability/Instructions/Labs/Lab_03_emission_calculations.md

     ![Graphical user interface, text Description automatically generated](./Images/Lab03/L03_image017.png)

-Great job, you have completed adding the factor mappings for your Purchased electricity activity data!
+Great job, you have completed adding the factor mappings for the Purchased electricity activity data for Alex!
 This is an important step toward the creation of calculation models that will calculate emissions for multiple emission factors based on reference data, such as Contractual Instrument Types or Facilities.

 By creating these factor mappings, we can choose Contractual Instrument Types as emission factor during our calculation model creation.
 This tells Microsoft Sustainability Manager to map the contractual instrument type on an activity data record to the emission factor listed in the factor mapping.
 This allows you to create more dynamic calculations rather than calculations specific to a given emission factor.
 We will go into more detail on this later in this lab.  **Please continue to the next task.**

 ### Task 2: Create Estimation Factor Library